Welcome to Historic Port Deposit, the little town with a big heart!

 -

 All meetings are held at Town Hall, 64 S. Main Street, and via Zoom unless otherwise noted.
+Meetings are canceled if no applications are received by the applicable deadlines and/or there is no business to discuss.
 For a full list of Town meetings, view the Town Calendar.

-At the March 3, 2026 Town Council Legislative Meeting, Council reviewed project progress, infrastructure needs, and operational priorities, and discussed next steps on several ongoing initiatives.
+At the March 24, 2026 Town Council Work Session, Council reviewed infrastructure projects, operational updates, and policy items, and discussed next steps on several ongoing initiatives.

 Project & Infrastructure Updates